buddycloud/buddycloud-tests-framework/README.md

 buddycloud-tests-framework
 ===========================

-*A framework for issuing tests to a given buddycloud*
+*A framework for issuing tests to a given Buddycloud*

-This project is all about testing buddycloud technology, as well as helping one check if a given buddycloud installation is correctly setup and able to federate with the world.
+This project is all about testing Buddycloud technology, as well as helping one check if a given Buddycloud installation is correctly setup and able to federate with the world.

 A test version is currently being deployed at http://protocol.buddycloud.com!